Kagean/CPR_Training_VR/README.md

 **NEW**

--Create new unity scene.

--Create new unity scene.
+- Create new unity scene.

--Added necessary packages for VR have been installed.
+- Added necessary packages for VR have been installed.

--Added camera rig to see with VR.
+- Added camera rig to see with VR.

--Added passthrough to see the real world.
+- Added passthrough to see the real world.

--Added controller Tracking system for see the controller.
+- Added controller Tracking system for see the controller.